khulnasoft/devkit/frontend/dockerfile/docs/reference.md

 ### Automatic platform ARGs in the global scope

-This feature is only available when using the [BuildKit](https://docs.docker.com/build/devkit/) backend.
+This feature is only available when using the [DevKit](https://docs.docker.com/build/devkit/) backend.

-BuildKit supports a predefined set of `ARG` variables with information on the platform of the node performing the build (build platform) and on the platform of the resulting image (target platform).
+DevKit supports a predefined set of `ARG` variables with information on the platform of the node performing the build (build platform) and on the platform of the resulting image (target platform).
 The target platform can be specified with the `--platform` flag on `docker build`.